wso2/docs-ei/en/home-page/docs/index.md

 # WSO2 Enterprise Integrator Documentation

-Integration is at the heart of any digital transformation.
-By connecting different systems that make up your enterprise, you can build an organization that acts as one seamless digital system.
-WSO2 Enterprise Integrator (EI) is an open source product that enables comprehensive integration for cloud native and container-native projects.
+The new WSO2 Enterprise Integrator (WSO2 EI) 7.0 is the only open-source hybrid integration platform that enables API-centric integration using integration architecture styles such as microservices, cloud-native, or centralized ESB.
+The platform provides a choice of approaches for either code-driven or graphical, drag-and-drop/configuration-driven integration.

 <!--
  Adding temporary urls for navigation